fmohr/tabpfnvsnaiveautoml/README.md

 - without categorical attributes
 - at most 10 classes
 - at most 100 features

+Check the config file (or result logs below) to see which datasets were used.

 Datasets in which we had more than 1000 instances were split so that at most 1000 of the instances were used for training (rest for testing).